 Making friends or developing close personal relationships can be difficult even though it is commonly agreed that interacting with others is important to our well-being as people.
 Trying to accept people for what they are to you and not wanting them to be more than that is important.
 Taking time to assess your relationships and the people who inhabit them is key.
 This doesn’t mean in an all or nothing absolute kind of way.
 Just acknowledging the good parts and accepting the boundaries of that particular relationship is enough.
 Yes, it’s true in some cases friendships or even familial relationships do end.
 If you notice a change in an otherwise consistent relationship don’t force it.
 Perhaps it needs time to breathe.
 At that point you can asses the newly affirmed boundaries of that relationship based interaction and decide whether or not you want to still fit inside it.
 If the boundaries have changed slightly, but the relationship is established and important in your life then it’s wise to shift along with it and not expect or push for the old boundaries to be reinstated.

 In this interaction and relationship based society things can be so interpersonal and yet so distant.
 Therefore assessing your energetic connections with yourself and others regularly is healthy for maintaining positivity while managing negativity appropriately.
-Developing personal boundaries and assessments that are based on your own set of values whether written on paper or spoken is a helpful tool for measuring interactions with ourselves in relation to others.
+Developing personal boundaries and assessments that are based on your own set of values whether written on paper or spoken is a helpful tool for measuring interactions.
 This way we can quickly shift and change along with situations, and relationships without becoming stuck in an ideal state that is not fluid or leaves reality masked or difficult to manage.

 The cognitive stamina to continue reaching into positivity with your awareness is key to the long term success of your energetic field.
 This in many cases includes your physical body.
-When we make choices to change our surrounding or exercise and eat better these are instances when we are exerting our power of choice as a vehicle for our energetic field.
-If we make a plan to complete something like finish our to-do list or do one hundred sit ups a day honoring that commitment gives our inward self positive reinforcement.
-This is important because it then reflects our respect for ourselves outwardly in a non superficial manner.
+When we make choices to change our surroundings or exercise and eat better these are instances when we are exerting our power of choice as a vehicle for our energetic field.
+If we make a plan to complete something like finish our to-do list or do one hundred sit-ups a day honoring that commitment gives our inward self positive reinforcement.
+This is important because it then reflects our respect for ourselves outwardly in a non-superficial manner.
 Do you listen to your own commands?
 Do you try to live by your own best advice?
 Often times it can be difficult to maintain regiments we start.
 If we get off track it’s important not to discourage continuation with our inner voice.
 This low frequency energetic nuance can both give to us and take away depending on many factors.
-These can include whether or not we are being reactionary, insecure, proactive or responsible.
+Some factors can include whether or not we are being reactionary, insecure, proactive or responsible.
 All these qualities will most likely exist intermittently for us all at some point or another.
 Some things to consider for managing your physical and mental energy are sleep, stress, and activity.
-Relieving stress can be difficult at times,but making to time for even light exercise or time outdoors sitting in the park breathing in fresh air is important.
-Also monitoring places you frequently inhabit like a grocery store or your local favorite coffee shop can be important.
-Varying your routine occasionally can contribute to a boost in energy and self restoration.
+Even monitoring places you frequently inhabit like a grocery store or your local favorite coffee shop can be important.
+Changing your routine occasionally can contribute to a boost in energy and self-restoration.
 These small considerations can help our energy from becoming stagnant or unengaged.

 When you ask yourself, what gives you energy?
-Be sure to enforce it with tangible tools and reflective thought for protecting and fostering a healthy and malleable energetic field.
+Be sure to reinforce it with tangible tools and reflective thought for protecting and fostering a healthy and malleable energetic field.